It’s no secret that Paris, London, Rome, and Amsterdam are some of the most visited and loved cities across Europe.

 Ljubljana, the capital of Slovenia is one of the smallest capital cities in Europe.
 Despite the size, it’s an amazing city that doesn’t get enough credit.

-Firstly, most attractions and must-visit places are close-by around the city center.
+Firstly, most attractions and must-visit places are close by around the city center.
 The most prominent landmark is Ljubljana Castle.
+Which is just one of the things you will want to do on your Ljubljana itinerary.

 A short climb or funicular railway takes visitors up the hill to the castle.